-In November 2013, the security community lost one of its brightest lights with the death of security researcher and VB avisory board member Péter Szőr.
+In November 2013, the security community lost one of its brightest lights with the death of security researcher and VB advisory board member Péter Szőr.

 As a way of celebrating Péter's life and work on an ongoing basis, and keeping his memory alive, VB set up an annual award, which is known as the "Péter Szőr Award".

 The award aims to recognise the best piece of technical security research published each year.
 Nominations for the award are sought from the security community at large, and a final shortlist voted on by the VB advisory board.
 The award is presented each year at the annual VB conference.

 Péter Szőr contributed almost 40 articles to Virus Bulletin over the years, spoke at several VB conferences, and served for more than ten years on the VB advisory board.
 Péter was also well known as the author of the popular The Art of Computer Virus Research and Defense — a book which, for many, served as their first introduction to and basic grounding in computer security.
 Most importantly, he was known by everyone who encountered him for his great kindness and generosity.